 MTD aims to replicate the same digitisation trend that’s occurred in many other aspects of our lives, transforming tax administration so that accountants are more effective and efficient.

 The move to digital eliminates many of the existing paper-based processes, reducing errors and allowing accountants to re-focus their time on other critical areas.

 What is MTD for VAT?

-Making Tax Digital for VAT means that all VAT-registered businesses must do their VAT accounting and file their VAT returns using MTD VAT software, submitting the data digitally to HMRC via an internet connection.
+Making Tax Digital for VAT means that all VAT-registered businesses must do their VAT accounting and submit their VAT returns using MTD VAT software, sending the data digitally to HMRC via an internet connection.

 The next phase of MTD for VAT

 Initially, MTD for VAT didn’t apply to businesses under the £85,000 turnover threshold, but from April 2022, the change applies to everyone.